aabaker99/cs766/index.md

 ## Conclusion
 ## Difficulties and Challenges
 ## Learnings and Future Work
-- Segmenting cells is hard due to cell-to-cell contacts.
+- Segmenting cells is difficult due to cell-to-cell contacts.
-- Novel framework for evaluating drug efficacy.
+- Novel frameworks for evaluating drug efficacy.
-- Evaluate more drugs with more compute time.
+- Evaluate more drugs with more compute power.